sttp-book/sttp-book/chapters/testing-techniques/specification-based-testing.md

 So far we have derived partitions by just looking at the specification of the program.
 We basically used our experience and knowledge to derive the test cases.
-We will discuss a more systematic way of deriving these partitions: the **Category-Partition** method.
+In this chapter, we will discuss a more systematic way of deriving these partitions: the **Category-Partition** method.

 The method provides us with a systematic way of deriving test cases, based on the characteristics of the input parameters.
 It also reduces the number of tests to a feasible number.